sghpjuikit/player/README.md

 - file
 - http

-In addition:
-- rate of play changable
-- left-right stereo volume

 ###media library

-Song library database
+Song database
 - small footprint: roughly about 10MB for 20000 files
-- can handle big collections: 40000 no problem.
+- big: 40000 no problem.
 The only drawback can be real-time library refresh speed.
-- no dependency: songs always store all data in tag, moving or renaming files poses no problem
+- no dependency: song files always store all data in their tag, moving or renaming files poses no problem
-- no inconsistencies: any song data changes are always reconfirmed with the files
+- no inconsistencies: displayed song metadata can only be out of sync with real data if tag is edited by external application
 - no data loss guarantee: losing database has no effect at all, it can be completely rebuilt anytime.
 The library serves as a cache, rather than storage.

 Song tables:
-- big - 30000 songs in playlist = 0 problem
+- big: 30000 songs in playlist no problem
-- column customization - set visibility, width, sorting, order of any column for any song attribute
+- smart columns: set visibility, width, sorting, order of any column for any song attribute
-- real-time searching (on type) by any (textual) attribute (artist, composer, title, etc).
-Scrolls to center and highlights rows - the matches 'pop' visually - the result is very convenient search, particularly on sorted tables.
+- visual searching: by any (textual) attribute (artist, composer, title, etc).
+Scrolls 1st match (to center) and highlights matches - so they 'pop' visually - the result is very convenient search, particularly on presorted tables.
-- real-time chainable filtering by any attribute.
-Stack filters, individually turn them on/off, negate, filter
+- powerful filtering - by any attribute, infinitely chainable, custom queries, negation, etc
 - group by - e.g. table of songs per year, artist, etc. Searching, filtering and sorting fully supported.
 - multiple column sorting by any attribute (artist, year, rating, bitrate, etc)
 - cascading - link tables to other tables as filters and display only selected items (e.g. show songs by authors selected in linked table)